mengyuanuk/mengyuanuk.github.io/_pages/about.md

 **01/11/2020**: I was registered at the Univeristy of Manchester and began the weekly meeting with my supervisor.

-**12/07/2020**: I was awarded with the UoM -CSC Joint Scholarship to further my Ph.D. study.
+**12/07/2020**: I was awarded with the UoM - CSC Joint Scholarship to further my Ph.D. study.
 Thanks to my supervisor Prof. Hujun Yin's help and support!
 Cheers!

 **01/11/2019**: I went to Shandong Univeristy(Qingdao campus) for my internship, supervised by [Prof. Liqiang NIE](https://liqiangnie.github.io/) and [Dr. Xiaojun Chang](https://www.xiaojun.ai/),<strike> waiting for the visa to Australia</strike>.